-Nintendo Switch is one of the biggest consoles in the world right now arguably outweighed its rivals in terms of popularity and quality titles in less than half the time.
-That’s not an easy task, and speaks to the quality and determination of Nintendo’s worlds and characters.
+Nintendo Switch is one of the biggest consoles in the world right now arguably outweighing its main rivals in terms of popularity and quality.
+It also has games titles in less than half the time.
+That’s not an easy task, and speaks to the quality and determination of Nintendo’s leaders and characters.
 However, the console is certainly underpowered compared to the competition.

 So could we see a more powerful successor in the future?
 Rumours and speculation ran rampant prior to the launch of Nintendo Switch Lite, which many hoped would be a more powerful and capable console.
 But, aside from improved battery and an excellent form factor, it failed to deliver on that front.